 Flexible Numbering Register

-Flexible Numbering Register (FNR) is a real time mobile telecommunication node for Ericsson's GSM/WCDMA, CDMA/TDMA and PDC systems fulfilling specifications in GSM 900/1800/1900, 3GPP, ANSI-41 and PDC.
+Flexible Numbering Register (FNR) is a real time mobile telecommunication node for the Ericsson GSM/WCDMA, CDMA/TDMA and PDC systems, fulfilling specifications in GSM 900/1800/1900, 3GPP, ANSI-41 and PDC.

 The FNR node provides several solutions for: